IR-WS-TeamProject/LatentSemanticIndexing/README.md

 It is assumed that the newsgroup folder is available as described above in ``LatentSemanticIndexing/data`` .

 1. Go to ``src/preprocessing/LemmatizationFilePreprocessing``
-2. If you have never used the NLTK stopword removal list and the tokenizer, follow the subsequet steps.
+2. If you have never used the NLTK stopword removal list and the tokenizer, follow the subsequent steps.
 Otherwise continue with step 3.

  Execute